WSDOT/PGSuper/Documentation/PGSplice/src/UserGuide/Dialogs/Girder Details General.md

 The segment grid lists the segments and closure joints that make up the girder.
 Press [Edit] to edit the details of these components.

-Ducts/Tendons
+Field Installed Tendons
 --------------
-Define the geometry of the post-tensioning ducts and the tendons
+Define the geometry of the post-tensioning ducts for field installed tendons

 Item | Description
 -----|-------------